Measurement-altered Ising quantum criticality: Setup and protocol

 \subsection{Protocol}

-We now introduce a second transverse-field Ising chain, composed of ancilla spins, that will enable us to enact an extensive set of projective measurements that partially preserve the nontrivial entanglement of our critical Ising chain.
+Performing local projective measurements to all sites of the critical chain reviewed above would simply collapse the corresponding wave function into a trivial product state, thereby destroying all existent correlations.
+Hence, we introduce a second, ancillary transverse-field Ising chain that enables us to enact different types of generalized measurements on the critical Ising chain and characterize their non-trivial effect on its entanglement structure.
 Specifically, the ancilla Hamiltonian is

 where $\tilde Z_j$ and $\tilde X_j$ are Pauli operators for the ancilla spins and we assume $J_{\rm anc},h_{\rm anc} >0$.
 Throughout we work in the regime $h_{\rm anc} \geq J_{\rm anc}$---i.e., the ancilla are either critical or realize the gapped paramagnetic phase, so that the spin-flip symmetry generated by $\tilde G = \prod_j \tilde X_j$ is always preserved in the ground state.